Boiling Springs Idaho

 You can also enjoy nature viewing, wildlife watching, camping at nearby campgrounds, and hiking at multiple trails of Boise National Forest.

-Camping & Lodging
+Boiling Springs Camping & Lodging

 Boiling Springs Campground sits at the trailhead to the springs, 0.25 miles away from the soaking area.

-You can rent the cabin through recreation.gov.
+You can also reserve the nearby cabin beside the hot spring through recreation.gov.

 The town of Crouch, 23 miles southwest, has more hotels and other accommodations.